-- Touch the Is field. - The microwave power setting is highlighted in white in the display. - 2.
-Turn the rotary selector to set the microwave power setting. - Touch the I field.
+- 1. Touch the field.
+The microwave power setting is highlighted in white in the display. - 2.
+Turn the rotary selector to set the microwave power setting. - 3.
+Touch the (a) field.
 The cooking time is highlighted in white in the display. - 4.
 Turn the rotary selector to set the cooking time. - 5.
-Press the D Start/Stop button to start. - The cooking time counts down in the display.
+Press the \(\rightarrow \text{Start/Stop button to start.} \) The cooking time counts down in the display.
 The heating line does not appear when using the microwave operating mode.